YongkDu/yongkdu.github.io/_pages/about.md

 His research interests lies in the trustworthiness of machine learning.
 Especially,

 - Fairness evaluation and bias mitigation.
-- Security and safety issues of LLMs.
+- Robutness and safety of code generation.

 **Open to collaboration and internship opportunities!**